trechriron/agent-arcade-trentin-v2/docs/adding-games.md

 # Adding New Games to Agent Arcade

-This guide walks you through the process of adding a new Atari Learning Environment (ALE) game to Agent Arcade.
+This guide walks you through the process of adding a new Atari Learning Environment (ALE) game to Agent Arcade. **See all of the game environments at the link here: [ALE Game Environments](https://ale.farama.org/environments/).**

 ## Prerequisites